Navajo Nation, New Mexico reach settlements over mine spill

 Nez added: “It is time that the United States fulfills its promise to the Navajo Nation and provides the relief needed for the suffering it has caused the Navajo Nation and its people.”

 The EPA under the Obama administration had claimed that water quality quickly returned to pre-spill levels.
+But New Mexico officials, tribal leaders and others voiced ongoing concerns about heavy metals collecting in the sediment and getting stirred up each time rain or snowmelt results in runoff.

-But New Mexico officials, tribal leaders and others continued to warn about heavy metals collecting in the sediment and getting stirred up each time rain or snowmelt results in runoff.
+State officials said the Animas Valley is now well within irrigation standards.
+But farmers continue to see lower sales because of the stigma left behind by the spill.

-The state of New Mexico also confirmed Wednesday that it has reached a settlement with the mining companies.
-Under that agreement, $10 million will be paid to New Mexico for environmental response costs and lost tax revenue and $1 million will go to Office of the Natural Resources Trustee for injuries to New Mexico’s natural resources.
+New Mexico Attorney General Hector Balderas, who has been shepherding the state’s legal claims, said in a statement that he was pleased to settle this part of the case and that it marks a step toward holding polluters accountable.

 In August, the U.S. government settled a lawsuit brought by the state of Utah for a fraction of what that state was initially seeking in damages.